 Scientific review is conducted by Canadian and international scientists.
 Review committees may be recruited from all disciplines relating to HIV, and may also involve community members and research/knowledge users experienced in HIV research.
-The purpose of peer review is to select research for funding that meets the objectives of our policy, “Research for Real-life Impact” and that is relevant, of high quality and has a high probability of achieving its goals.
+The purpose of peer review is to select research for funding that meets the objectives of our funding policies, and that is relevant, of high quality and has a high probability of achieving its goals.
 To maintain the objectivity of the process, the names of all reviewers are kept confidential.

 OHTN Research Chair: Dr. Jonathan Salsberg